 A brand is a unique design, sign, symbol, words, or a combination of these, employed in creating an image that identifies a product and differentiates it from its competitors.
 In other words, a brand is a visual representation, which people identify with a company or a product.
 An effective brand identity is the one in which customers associate with a high level of credibility and quality.

 To begin the process we need to understand the business goals and brand personality.
 We need to identify the character the company or product wants to present.

 Next is market and user research.
 We dig out the information about the market and potential competitors.
-Knowing this will allow us to create a unique and efficient logo and build a brand identity that will stand out the competition.
+Knowing this will allow us to create a unique and efficient logo and build a brand identity that will stand out from the competition.

 Once the logo is complete we get into the visual elements of the brand.
-This is a way of personalizing a brand with custom characters, unique typography or other visual links to the brand.
+This is a way of personalizing a brand with custom characters, unique typography, or other visual links to the brand.

 A corporate brand style is next… stationery, outdoor, vehicle branding, apparel, etc.

 Lastly is the development of a Style Guide.
-A style guide is a document providing instructions about right and wrong ways to use the graphics created for the brand.
+A style guide is a document providing instructions about the right and wrong ways to use the graphics created for the brand.
 Typically this includes the explanation of the idea standing behind the logo as well as the presentation of a corporate color palette, which can be used for different purposes.
-It will demonstrate the examples of incorrect usage in order to avoid poor visual performance.
+It will demonstrate examples of incorrect usage in order to avoid poor visual performance.